Cathy Barron - Chair of Governors

 "Since my children's involvement in the school I have been impressed by the way the school encourages and coaxes the children in all directions.
 This was the reason I wanted my children to attend this school, but it instils more than that; to have children who love learning and see every day as an adventure is more than I hoped for.
 This is why I want to support the school; it is my way of paying back the excellent learning experience that the children receive."

-Mary Gray - Staff Governor, Senior Teacher & SENCo
+Mary Gray - Staff Governor, Head of School & SENCo

 As staff governor, with teaching experience across all the primary key stages, I value the opportunity to contribute to the decisions that are made by the governing body whilst also building links between my fellow governors and the the hard-working and dedicated team of teaching and learning staff I have the privilege to work alongside.